bioexcel/cwl-best-practice-guide/docs/devpractice/tests.md

 # Writing incremental tests

-Find/create test data for each step.
+## Find/create test data for each step.

 If the data is open then partial data from earlier steps is easiest to use.

-TODO: Structure workflow files to support testing
+## Structure workflow files to support testing

-TODO: Setting up automated testing with GitHub Actions
+## Setting up automated testing with GitHub Actions